ATTENTION FANS OF THE GRATEFUL DEAD, SAN JOSE HISTORY AND GROOVY STUFF IN GENERAL

 - May 1963: Jerry Garcia and his new wife, Sara, play their first gig at the Top of the Tangent in Palo Alto.
 This folk club becomes a regular spot for Garcia, where he performs with various bluegrass groups.
 Among the regular audience members is teenager Bob Weir, an aspiring musician from nearby Atherton.

 - Summer of 1963: Mother McCree’s Uptown Jug Champions, a group that includes Garcia, Weir, and Ron “Pigpen” McKernan, begins playing regularly at The Offstage in downtown San Jose.
 The dingy coffeehouse on South First Street is a welcoming spot for an emerging counterculture.
-Future Bay Area icons such as Janis Joplin, Paul Kanter and Jorma Kaukonen are frequent performers.
-It’s here that Garcia’s musical vision starts taking form, eventually leading to the formation of “The Warlocks” with drummer Bill Kreutzmann and bassist Phil Lesh.
+Future Bay Area icons such as Janis Joplin, Paul Kantner and Jorma Kaukonen are frequent performers.
+It is here that Garcia’s musical vision starts taking form, eventually leading to the formation of “The Warlocks” with drummer Bill Kreutzmann and bassist Phil Lesh.

-- December 4, 1965: Ken Kesey holds one of his first “Acid Tests” at a house believed to be located at 43 South Fifth Street in San Jose.
+- December 4, 1965: Ken Kesey holds his first public “Acid Tests” featuring LSD experimentation at a house on South Fifth Street in San Jose.
 He needs a band.
-He turns to his Palo Alto friends who have recently renamed themselves “The Grateful Dead.”
-They perform an electrifying and loud set of songs under their new name, flipping the “on” switch for what will become one of America’s greatest and most beloved musical institutions.
+He turns to his Palo Alto and Menlo Park friends who have recently renamed themselves the “Grateful Dead.”
+They perform an electrifying and loud set of songs under their new name, flipping the “on” switch for what will become one of America’s most beloved musical institutions.

-Introducing the Team Behind The Grateful Dead San Jose Dedication
+Introducing the Team Behind the Grateful Dead San Jose Dedication

 The dedication of a plaque on San Jose City Hall property as a landmark commemorating the Grateful Dead’s first performance under their iconic name is a collaborative effort led by two San Jose residents: Dan Orloff and Mark Purdy Together, they bring decades of expertise, passion, and dedication to preserving the Bay Area’s rich cultural and musical history.